Platanias F.C.: Platanias & Maleme Municipal Grounds

 The municipal ground of Platanias, built in 1959, was built by the same residents who were using hoes to dig the field with donkeys carrying soil used to fill the field.
 However, at that time an employee and resident of Platanias, Kostas Tsigounakis, volunteered to help build the stadium using a machine – loader base.
 Today, Platanias FC uses Maleme sports ground (in the Municipality of Platanias) and previously Perivolia Municipal Stadium (Municipality of Chania) during the Super League period.
 The ground of Platanias, which was located within the village, was demolished in 2023 to make way for a playground.

 The municipal ground of Maleme is land granted by the Greek Air Force in Platanias, who built the stadium with natural grass.
 Platanias FC played at this ground until the 2011–12 period, and returned again after its relegation from the Super League in 2018.

 Perivolia Municipal Stadium

 From the season 2012–13 until 2017-2018, Platanias FC competed at the Perivolia Municipal Stadium of Chania, which took place in record time, extensive upgrading and modernization work at all levels to meet in full all the obligations set by the organizing principle of Super League and NOVA TV.

-The Municipal Ground of Perivolia has now "morphed" into a modern football stadium, with two tiers (one of them covered), journalists theories, comfortable – brand new changing rooms for athletes and referees (female assistants are separate changing rooms), dispensary, gym, comfortable office for the observer of the match, great room for press conferences and other venues.
+The Municipal Ground of Perivolia has now "morphed" into a modern football stadium, with two tiers (one of them covered), journalists theories, changing rooms for athletes and referees (female assistants are separate changing rooms), dispensary, gym, office for the observer of the match, room for press conferences and other venues.